jessfraz/blog/content/post/the-life-of-a-github-action.md

 This takes us back to the `uses` section of our file.
 We are pointing to a repository: `jessfraz/branch-cleanup-action@master`.

 In this repository is a Dockerfile.
-This Dockerfile defines the enviornment our action will run in.
+This Dockerfile defines the environment our action will run in.

 ### Dockerfile